XXXBold/C_Queue/README.md

 # C_Queue
-Queue for storing unlimited, dynamic ammount of data in C.
+Queue for storing unlimited, dynamic ammount of data in C. !WIP! atm, use at own risk!

 TODO:
 - Improve QueueTest.c, makefile.